-In the case of running an identity confirmation point by a partner, which is an entity from the financial sector obliged under the provisions of Directive 2005/60 / EC (AML) and applies a sufficiently high level of credibility of verification of identity of natural persons, the operator of this point may use the means of identity verification used by that entity.
+In the case of running an identity confirmation point by a partner, which is an entity from the financial sector obliged under the provisions of Directive (EU) 2015/849 of the European Parliament and of the Council (AML) and applies a sufficiently high level of credibility of verification of identity of natural persons, the operator of this point may use the means of identity verification used by that entity.
 At the same time, the whole process must be thoroughly described in the procedure and approved by Certum.